Extract Brewing – Step by Step

 - Add your yeast to the wort.
 From this point on it is called beer.

 - Now just ignore it for 2 weeks.
-It's hard to do I know.
+It’s hard to do I know.
 Resist the temptation to open the lid and look in.
-The airlock (filled with sanitizer) will begin to bubble and will continue bubbling until the yeast have consumed most of the available sugar in your beer as
+The airlock (filled with sanitizer) will begin to bubble and will continue bubbling until the yeast has consumed most of the available sugar in your beer as fermentation continues.
+Although the bubbling may slow down or stop, the beer is not through fermenting yet.
+Try to be patient and wait the full 2 weeks to improve the beer’s clarity

 - Clean up all the brewing equipment and store it until your next batch (if your wife allows you to use the kitchen again).
 Clean everything with either an unscented detergent or one of the available cleaners such as 1 Step or PBW (Powdered Brewers Wash).
-Sanitize everything once more and your brew day is done.
+Rinse well.
+Then, sanitize everything once more and your brew day is done.

 - Add the priming sugar so the yeast will have just enough to eat to produce the carbonation you want.
 Use two cups of good water, add 3/4 cup of corn sugar (4 ounces) or 2/3 cup table sugar (3.8 ounces), bring it to a boil.
 Turn off the heat, cover the priming sugar, and allow it to cool before adding it to the bottling bucket.